MuAladdinIbrahim/eCommerceNode/README.md

-# eCommerceNode
+# MVC project using Express
 this is an exercise on some tools that be used frequently with Express.js.
-And it's NOT  a complete project, just an exercise.
+And it's NOT  a complete project (will work on completing it asap), just an exercise.
 I also structured my project as MVC Architecture so, keep your eyes on model, controller and views directories.